gcapes/swc-pr-tutorial/_episodes/04-good-prs.md

 >
 > 1. **Move callout for non-responsive commands**
 >
 >    Move callout from episode 6 to where this problem may first be encountered in episode 4.
 >
 >    Fix #836
 >
 > 2. **Update index.md**
 >
->    FIXME: add some uninformative text, maybe just the boilerplate text.
+>    Please delete the text below before submitting your contribution.
 >
-> 3. FIXME: example of PR which addresses several issues, making it cumbersome to discuss each point.
+>    Thanks for contributing!
+If this contribution is for instructor training, please send an email to checkout@carpentries.org with a link to this contribution so we can record your progress.
+You’ve completed your contribution step for instructor checkout just by submitting this contribution.
+>
+>    Please keep in mind that lesson maintainers are volunteers and it may be some time before they can respond to your contribution.
+Although not all contributions can be incorporated into the lesson materials, we appreciate your time and effort to improve the curriculum.
+If you have any questions about the lesson maintenance process or would like to volunteer your time as a contribution reviewer, please contact Kate Hertweck (k8hertweck@gmail.com).
+>
+>
+> 3. **Edited The Unix Shell: Loops**
+>
+>    - Fixed minor typos in goostats script
+>    - Moved callouts to better location
+>    - Added another exercise
 >
 > > ## Solution
 > > In the description of the PR, describe in more detail if required.